Bilevel Models for Adversarial Learning and A Case Study: Perturbation Analysis for Convex Clustering

 \section{Perturbation Analysis for Convex Clustering}

 In this section, we take clustering as an example to study the effect of perturbation.
-Specifically, due to the strongly convex nature of convex clustering model as well as the theoretical recovery result in \cite{sun2021convex}, we choose the convex clustering model \eqref{eq-cvc} in Example \ref{eg-cc} as our learning model.
+We choose the convex clustering model due to the following reasons.
+Firstly, the strong convexity of $L^{CVC}(\cdot)$ guarantees the unique solution of \eqref{eq-cvc}, that is, $\mathcal{S}(\varepsilon)$ is a singleton for each $\varepsilon$.
+Secondly, there are exact recovery theoretical results under proper assumptions, which states that under some conditions, the solution of \eqref{eq-cvc} perfectly recovers the ground truth clustering.
+Finally, Ssnal \cite{sun2021convex} was proposed to solve \eqref{eq-cvc} which is proved to be highly efficient.
+We will use it to solve \eqref{eq-cvc} in our numerical experiments.
 We start with the case where the small perturbation will not change the clustering result.

 Let $X=[x_1,\cdots,x_n]$ be the data and $\mathcal{V}= \{ V_1, \dots, V_K \}$ be a partitioning of $X$ and $K$ is the number of clusters.
 The index sets are defined by

 The following result shows the exact recovery result of the learning model \eqref{eq-cvc}. \begin{Theorem} \cite[Theorem 5]{sun2021convex} Consider the input data $X=\left[{x}_1, \cdots, {x}_n\right]\in \mathbb{R}^{d \times n}$ and its partitioning $\mathcal{V}=\left\{V_1, V_2, \ldots, V_K\right\}$.
 Assume that all centroids $\left\{{x}^{(1)}, {x}^{(2)}, \ldots, {x}^{(K)}\right\}$ are distinct.
 Let $q \geq 1$ be the conjugate index of $p$ such that $\frac{1}{p}+\frac{1}{q}=1$. $Y^*$ is the unique solution of \eqref{eq-cvc} and define the map $f\left({x}_i\right)={y}_i^*$ for $i=1, \cdots, n$.
 Let